mbusson/practice/README.md

 # practice
-Sandbox - Don't go in there, it's messy!
+Sandbox - it's messy in there!

-> Missing Font-Awesome folder and a background image